jensstigaard/audio-matrix-vmix-electron/README.md

 # simple-vmix-switcher-electron

-Simple vMix switcher app built with Electron.
-Can be compiled as app to Windows, Mac or Linux.
+Simple vMix switcher app built with [ElectronJS](https://electronjs.org).
+ElectronJS apps be built for Windows, Mac or Linux.

-Oriented for touch use.
+The app is oriented for touch use.

+You are free to clone the repository to develop your own app based in this code.

 ![Simple vMix Switcher Electron](./readme_assets/overview_030.png "Application overview")